Helping People Thrive

 Building lives of purpose, value, and fulfilling work.

-Founded in 1869, Chatham University in Pittsburgh, PA has an enrollment of over 2,200 students and over 60 undergraduate and graduate programs in our areas of excellence: sustainability & health; business & communications; and the arts & sciences.
+Founded in 1869, Chatham University in Pittsburgh, PA has an enrollment of nearly 2,400 students and over 60 undergraduate and graduate programs in our areas of excellence: sustainability & health; business & communications; and the arts & sciences.

 Chatham is consistently ranked each year as a best college by U.S. News and World Report.